ed-freitas/ps-projects-audition/tasks.md

 Please add a blank line first (by pressing enter), before you add the code snippets above.
 Make sure proper identation is used.

-Please also submit along the code from the previous task (contained within the `t1_2.py` file), along with the details of this task, into a new file called `t3.py`.
+Please also submit along the code from the previous task (contained within the `t1_2.py` file), along with the details of this task.
+Create a new file called `t3.py`.

 ### Testing Task 3: